Trail's End Kentucky Straight Bourbon Whiskey

-Trail's End is a brand of Kentucky Straight Bourbon Whiskey that is aged eight years or ten year, and then finished with Oregon oak.
-It is distributed exclusively by Hood River Distillers, located in Hood River, Oregon.
-Batch #1 was released in August 2015 and Batch #2 in April 2016.
-Trail’s End 10-Year Kentucky Straight was released in November 2021.
+Trail's End is a brand of Kentucky Straight Bourbon Whiskey.
+It is distributed exclusively by Hood River Distillers.

 Process

 Trail's End is aged in new charred white oak barrels for eight years or ten years in Kentucky.
-According to their website, it travels from Kentucky to Oregon, following the path similar to the one that Lewis and Clark once blazed.
 It is made with a traditional mash bill of corn, malted barley and approximately 10% rye.
-Once in Oregon, it is steeped with Oregon oak, then perfected with glacier-fed spring water from Mount Hood and bottled at 90 proof.
+Once in Oregon, it is steeped with Oregon oak, then finished with glacier-fed spring water from Mount Hood and bottled at 90 proof.
 Trail's End is non-chill filtered.